agilepro/epiconsciousness/docs/Atheism/meaning-of-life.md

 * We wouldn’t know the true meaning of love.
 Several atheists mentioned love and specifically love for their family as being meaningful.
 One has to wonder why this is not meaningful for Christians.
 From observations, I have found that a mother loves her children in a way that has no peer.
 I have never seen a Christians acting in a more loving way than a mother for her child.
 * We wouldn’t witness miracles.
 Yes this one is true.
 There is no evidence that Christians witness miracles anyway.
 None of the atheists mentioned miracles as adding meaning to their lives.
 * God wouldn’t be able to carry us through the storms of life.
 But other people would.
 I didn't see atheists claiming that storms in their life was any particular problem.
 * There would be no perfect plan for our lives.
 No evidence of a perfect plan in any case.
-Atheists don't seem to need a perfect plan, and seem happywith the imperfect one they are able to find on their own.
+Atheists don't seem to need a perfect plan, and seem happy with the imperfect one they are able to find on their own.
 * There wouldn’t be someone always there by our side.
 Maybe, maybe not.
 The atheists seem to find joy and satisfaction from the people around them.
 Maybe Christians lack this ability?
 * God wouldn’t be there to heal our wounds.
 But there might be a person.
 I didn't see atheists mentioning that their wounds were causing them trouble.
 * There wouldn’t be someone there to hear our every need.
 But there might be a person.
 In general atheists pointed to their personal relationships as being particularly meaningful.

 What this list tells us is that Christians feel the need to eliminate their dependence on other people.
 As far as I can tell, atheists do this without need to pretend there is a God.
-It is almost as if in becoming Christian, you lose the ability to enjoy personal relationships, and instead gain some kind of depenedence on an internal feeling provided by the belief.
+It is almost as if in becoming Christian, you lose the ability to enjoy personal relationships, and instead gain some kind of dependence on an internal feeling provided by the belief.
 It is almost as if Christianity was a drug that they become addicted to.

 ### Meaningless Life Without God